TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Best practices for writing a good bug report
 ============================================

+It is **not** necessary to add **all** available information to your bug report.
+It is important to provide **the specific information that is necessary** to be able to **understand**, **reproduce** and **fix** the bug.

+Use your common sense and your experience to guide you: What would you need if you wanted to find the bug in the code and fix it?
+What do you need if you want to reproduce it to debug it or test if the patch solves the problem?

-A good bug report should contain all or at least most of these elements:
+A good bug report should contain all or any of these elements:

 #.
 Prerequisites:

    Here you can add:

-      + A brief description of your environment, including the operating system (Windows, Linux, macOS, ...), the full version of TYPO3, the webserver used, the database used (mySql, SQLServer, ...) and its version.
+      + A brief description of your environment.
+Depending on the nature of the bug it *might* inclde your operating system (Windows, Linux, macOS, ...), the full version of TYPO3, the webserver used, the database used (mySql, SQLServer, ...) and its version.
+        In any case, the full version of TYPO3 (e.g. 9.5.1) is very helpful.
+If your bug is reproducible on several versions (e.g. 10.1.0 and 9.5.1), that is helpful as well.
       + A description of the TYPO3 setup that you are using or that is necessary to trigger the bug.
 Your issue came out using TYPO3 with multiple languages?
 Or when you have more than two frontend groups?
 You have to